Facial fillers

 • Outline, highlight and volume of lips.

 Advantages.
-Fillers are non-surgical methods that can have a pleasing affect on the patient's appearance without the need for surgery.
+Fillers are non-surgical methods that can provide flattering benefits to a patient's appearance without the need for surgery.
 Their application is an outpatient procedure that can be safely performed in the doctor's office.
-It is a subtle way of improving one's facial appearance naturally.
-Nonetheless fillers are not a substitute for facial rejuvenation surgery when this is indicated (they do not remove the flaccidity of facial skin and muscles, eyelid bags or folds in the neck); that is, their usage is different, but in good candidates the results are noticeable and immediate.
+Fillers represent a a subtle way of naturally improving one's facial appearance; however they are not a substitute for facial rejuvenation surgery when this is indicated (they do not treat sagging facial skin and muscles, eyelid bags or folds in the neck).
+In other words, they serve a different purpose, but in good candidates the results are noticeable and immediate.

 1